chiwahtran3925/EasyJetEasyJet.KnightsTravel/README.md

 - Open folder > open terminal > then run the above CLI commands.

+### Note on Repository Naming
+The repository name includes `EasyJetEasyJet.KnightsTravel` due to the initial setup, but the solution and namespaces are consistently named `EasyJet.KnightsTravel`.

 # Example Output
 ```bash
 Enter board size between 5-8: